See examples of the best B2B videos, campaigns, and ads for 2021.

 Not nearly enough ink gets spilled sharing the best of B2B advertising and video.
-It’s still early in 2021, and we’ve already seen some excellent work coming out of the B2B side of the ad world.
-Here are some of our favorite B2B spots of 2021 so far.
+In 2021, we saw some excellent work coming out of the B2B side of the ad world.
+Here are some of our favorite B2B ads of 2021.

 In the biggest spokesperson swap since the Verizon guy started pitching for Sprint, Intel’s new campaign features Justin Long, the Mac side of Apple’s famous “I’m a Mac I’m a PC” campaign, this time promoting PCs over Macs.